Connie Mofokeng: Education

 After her three month imprisonment for the Soweto uprising, Mofokeng was expelled from her school.
 She arranged so that she could still take classes.

 Torture

 Mofokeng was tortured while imprisoned in an attempt to get information about the Soweto uprising.
-She was physically punched and kicked, and the soldiers used electrical torture against her.
-Her 1984 arrest resulted in her again getting tortured and underfed–this time until she fell unconscious.
+She was punched and kicked, and the soldiers used electrical torture against her.
+Her 1984 arrest resulted in her again getting tortured and underfed, this time until she fell unconscious.
 Mofokeng escaped while en route to the hospital and fled into exile.
-Once she was able to see a physician, the doctor determined that she had been given poison that was eating her intestines.
-She underwent surgery, and the damages were repaired.
-She never gave up any information.
+Once she was able to see a doctor, who determined that she had been given poison that was damaging her intestines, she underwent surgery, and the damage was repaired.
+She never revealed information.
 Mofokeng lost hearing in her right ear from the beatings.